Ashford Visual Artists is a warm, inclusive and supportive group of professional artists that meet, collaborate and exhibit together.

-AVA is now an active part of Ashford life, with members working in the community, and in schools on such projects as the Queens Jubilee, the annual Carnival, and the Big Draw.
-There have been artists in residence in the town centre, studios open to the public, exhibitions and much else.
+AVA is now an active part of Ashford life, with members working in and with the community, in schools, with commuters to wellbeing projects, which have ranged from the Queens Jubilee, the annual Carnival, and the Big Draw.
+There have been artists in residence in the town centre, studios opened to the public, exhibitions to workshops at the Coachworks and more.